OldLipe/sitsdata/README.md

 License: Creative Commons Attribution 4.0 International (CC BY 4.0).

-### Land Use and Land Cover for Brazilian Cerrado using Landsat-8 OLI

-This dataset was produced by a systematic sampling using a grid of 5km x 5km throughout the Cerrado biome, collecting 85,026 samples.
-The training data labels were extracted from three sources: the pastureland map of 2018 from Pastagem.org, MapBiomas Collection 5 for  2018, and Brazil's National Mapping Agency IBGE maps for 2016-2018.
-Out of the 85,026 samples, the authors selected those where there was no disagreement between the labels assigned by the three sources.
-The resulting set had 48,850 points from which the authors extracted time series using a Landsat-8 data cube for year 2018.
-The distribution of samples for each class is the following: `Annual Crop` (6887), `Cerradao` (4211), `Cerrado` (21,909), `Natural Non Vegetated` (38), `Pasture` (12,894), `Perennial Crop` (68), `Silviculture` (805), `Sugarcane` (1775), and `Water` (263).

-Reference: Simoes, Rolf, Gilberto Camara, Gilberto Queiroz, Felipe Souza, Pedro R. Andrade, Lorena Santos, Alexandre Carvalho, and Karine Ferreira.
-2021.
-"Satellite Image Time Series Analysis for Big Earth Observation Data" Remote Sensing 13, no. 13: 2428. https://doi.org/10.3390/rs13132428.

-Example: See chapter ["Validation and accuracy measurements"](https://e-sensing.github.io/sitsbook/validation-and-accuracy-measurements.html) in the `sits` [reference book](https://e-sensing.github.io/sitsbook/index.html)

-Usage:`data("samples_cerrado_lc8")`.

-License: Creative Commons Attribution 4.0 International (CC BY 4.0).

-### LULC Cerrado classification validation

-Note: This dataset was recently updated (2024-02-09).
-There were 749 duplicated entries in the previous version.
-We corrected the data by removing all duplicated entries.
-We apologize for any inconvenience.
-The following description reflects the current version.

-This dataset provides samples used for validation of the Cerrado LULC classification (see above).
-The authors did a systematic sampling of the Cerrado biome using a 20 x 20 km grid with a total of 4653 points.
-These samples are independent of the training set used in the classification.
-They were interpreted by five specialists using high resolution images from the same period of the classification.
-This resulted in 4537 evaluated samples thus distributed: "Annual Crop" (470), "Cerrado" (2647), "Natural Non Vegetated" (44), "Pasture" (1099), "Perennial Crop" (38), "Silviculture" (93), "Sugarcane" (76), and "Water" (70).

-Reference: Simoes, Rolf, Gilberto Camara, Gilberto Queiroz, Felipe Souza, Pedro R. Andrade, Lorena Santos, Alexandre Carvalho, and Karine Ferreira.
-2021.
-"Satellite Image Time Series Analysis for Big Earth Observation Data" Remote Sensing 13, no. 13: 2428. https://doi.org/10.3390/rs13132428.

-Example: See chapter ["Validation and accuracy measurements"](https://e-sensing.github.io/sitsbook/validation-and-accuracy-measurements.html) in the `sits` [reference book](https://e-sensing.github.io/sitsbook/index.html)

-Usage: `data("samples_validation_cerrado")`.

-License: Creative Commons Attribution 4.0 International (CC BY 4.0).

 ## CSV files with samples of land use and land cover